edgedb/edgedb/docs/reference/backend_ha.rst

 API-based HA
 ------------

-EdgeDB server accepts different types of backends by looking into the protocol of the ``--backend-dsn`` command-line parameter.
+|Gel| server accepts different types of backends by looking into the protocol
+of the ``--backend-dsn`` command-line parameter.
 Gel supports the following DSN protocols currently: